JuliaDocs/Documenter.jl/docs/src/man/hosting/walkthrough.md

 Now, add a new environment variable called `DOCUMENTER_KEY`, and set its value to the output from the Julia command above (make sure to remove the surrounding quotes).

-Finally, check that the "Display value in build log" is switched off and then click "Add".
+Finally, make sure that the "Display value in build log" is left switched off and then click "Add".
 Congratulations!
 You've added the private key to Travis.

 !!! warning "Security warning"